MicrosoftDocs/windowsserverdocs/WindowsServerDocs/administration/windows-server-update-services/manage/wsus-and-the-catalog-site.md

 manager: mtillman
 ms.date: 07/25/2023
 ---
-# WSUS and the Microsoft Update Catalog site
+# WSUS and the Microsoft Update Catalog

 >Applies to: Windows Server 2022, Windows Server 2019, Windows Server 2016, Windows Server 2012 R2, Windows Server 2012

 The [Microsoft Update Catalog](https://www.catalog.update.microsoft.com) is a service that provides a listing of updates that can be distributed over a corporate network.
 You can use the catalog for finding information about Microsoft software updates, drivers, and hotfixes.
 WSUS currently includes an option to **Import Updates** from the Microsoft Update Catalog.
 However, the **Import Updates** action in WSUS was built using ActiveX, which is now deprecated.
 This import functionality within WSUS has been replaced with a PowerShell script.
-The script allows you to import a single update, or multiple updates, from the catalog site into WSUS.
-This article provides information about the update catalog, the import script, and how to use the script.
+The script allows you to import a single update, or multiple updates into WSUS.
+This article provides information about the catalog, the import script, and how to use the script.

 ## Prerequisites for importing updates into WSUS

 The following prerequisites are required to import updates into WSUS with the PowerShell script:

-- You must be able to access the Microsoft Update Catalog site from a computer that has the WSUS console installed.
-Any computer that has the WSUS administrative console installed, whether or not it's a WSUS server, can be used to import from the catalog.
+- Any computer that has the WSUS administrative console installed, whether or not it's a WSUS server, can be used to import updates.
   - When importing from a WSUS server, use an account that's a member of the WSUS Administrators group or the Local Administrators group.
   - When importing from a remote computer, use an account that's a member of the WSUS Administrators group and has administrative permissions on the local computer.
+Remote computers must be able to reach the WSUS server over the network.

-## The Microsoft Update Catalog site
+## The Microsoft Update Catalog

 The [Microsoft Update Catalog](https://www.catalog.update.microsoft.com) lets you search on various update fields and categories.
 These update fields include:
 - Update title